LibreOffice/core/drawinglayer/README.md

 ## Dumping DrawingLayer Primitives as XML

-For debugging purposes, it is possible to dump the drawinglayer primitives as as an xml file.
+For debugging purposes, it is possible to dump the drawinglayer primitives as an xml file.
 The drawinglayer xml dump can show possible problems with the rendering.

 For example, in `emfio/qa/cppunit/emf/EmfImportTest.cxx`, one can write: